×

 Prerequisites

-• Ensure that the persistent volume claims (PVCs) are in a storage class that supports Container Storage Interface (CSI) volume snapshots.
+• The disks belong to a storage class that supports Container Storage Interface (CSI) volume snapshots.

 • Install the OpenShift CLI (oc).